🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 YouTube consistently delivers the highest revenue per creator partnership while offering robust search functionality that drives long-term content value.
 The platform provides detailed analytics and attribution capabilities superior to most competitors, along with multiple monetization options that benefit both creators and brands.

 LinkedIn’s professional, decision-maker audiences offer unique value for B2B brands and business-focused consumer products.
 The platform demonstrates higher trust and credibility for business content while showing strong engagement rates for relevant professional topics.
-67% of B2B brands now use influencers primarily for brand awareness, reflecting the platform’s growing adoption.
+A rising number of B2B brands now use creators primarily for brand awareness, reflecting the platform’s growing influencer adoption.

 As a less saturated environment compared to consumer platforms, LinkedIn offers emerging opportunities for brands willing to invest in professional content and thought leadership strategies.